 Before brainstorming names, it’s important that you take a self-assessment regarding who you are as an artist and how you want to be portrayed in the public.
-It is essential to establish your brand to help listeners distinguish you from other musicians out there.
+It is essential to establish your brand to help listeners distinguish you from other musicians out there and make you more identifiable.
 If you have read any of my other blog articles, you know how important branding is for a career in music.
 Everyone is going to perceive your brand a little differently, but your stage or artist name will help solidify the persona you are trying to project.

 What Does Your Brand Represent?

-When you are determining what characteristics will be a part of your brand – southern charm, hardcore lyrics, political, rags to riches story, etc – know that you will be expected to live up to these characteristics throughout your career.
+When you are determining what characteristics will be a part of your brand – southern charm, hardcore lyrics, pot head, feminist, vegan, political, rags to riches story, etc – know that you will be expected to live up to these characteristics because it’s how people connect with you.
 So while it may seem enticing to write songs about events that haven’t happened to you (but you think your audience will relate to), it will difficult to maintain that brand or persona long-term since it is essentially a lie (think Jamie Kennedy in Malibu’s Most Wanted).